gallofeliz/my-own-ip-camera/README.md

 ## Why not next

 - Refactor code
-- Improve UI with correct auth injected in URLs
 - Empty config for rtsp service, the main service will setup and update it
-- Various sizing for videos
-  - With the same application with ffmpeg to publish to other path ?
-  - With endpoint to configure size ?
-- Front URLS from API
 - Add time/date in frames ?
 - Add Onvif endpoint
   - https://github.com/kate-goldenring/onvif-camera-mocking (https://github.com/KoynovStas/onvif_srvd/blob/master/src/onvif_srvd.cpp)